 As a product leader, you need to communicate the big thinking and articulate the opportunity.
-For example, communicate how a successful release will better serve your customers, while driving profits and creating value for the company, the team and each of the team members.
+For example, communicate how a successful release will better serve your customers while driving profits and creating value for the company, the team, and each of the team members.

 Inject some … entrepreneurial spirit

 Keep communicating the core vision and key messages frequently.
-Make sure that the dynamics of the team reflect this entrepreneurial spirit — the main driver of outstanding project or product execution.
+Make sure that the dynamics of the team reflect this entrepreneurial spirit — the main driver of an outstanding project or product execution.

 Do not micromanage

 Micromanagement is bad, especially for talented engineering teams.
-If you realize that there is a need to micromanage, you need to start searching for the root-cause; and this could be particular characters (including yours), or other factors — such as the dynamics or the specific state of the team.
+If you realize that there is a need to micromanage, you need to start searching for the root cause; and this could be particular characters (including yours), or other factors — such as the dynamics or the specific state of the team.

 Optimize your meetings

-It is so common to join a meeting and instantly feel that there is waste of precious time.
+It is so common to join a meeting and instantly feel that there is a waste of precious time.
 As a product lead –as an intrapreneur — you need to make sure that you are using people’s time effectively.
 Meetings must be meaningful and actionable — you need to avoid unnecessary meetings.
 For those that need to happen, make sure that you have just the right people in the room.
 Ensure that people join the meetings prepared and leave the meeting with action items and clear ownership.
 Assess the meetings and provide constructive feedback to the organizer.

 Provide access to information and insights

 Information sharing is critical for a powerful product development team.
-You need to establish a flow of updates, resources and ideas — to encourage collaboration and meaningful interactions.
+You need to establish a flow of updates, resources, and ideas — to encourage collaboration and meaningful interactions.
 Yes, there is material and information that should only be shared on a need-to-know basis, but there must be a general feeling of openness and sharing: the team should be able to easily discover and access updates, ideas, critical decisions and their justification, planning, strategies and anything that could significantly impact the product development.
 The team needs to know what’s next and why.

 Remove formalities, eliminate bureaucracy

-Members need to join the team and forget about formalities, roles and levels.
+Members need to join the team and forget about formalities, roles, and levels.
 Employees need to deeply understand the shared objective — to build a great product — and believe in that.
 It is the role of the leadership to properly communicate the vision and establish this special culture.